 A nebulizer is a medical device that converts liquid medication into a fine mist, which someone inhales.
 The nebulizer has a facemask or a mouthpiece and is powered using a battery or electrical socket.

 Nebulizers vary in size.
-They can be small and portable, while some are available as larger tabletop models.
+Some are small and portable, while others are larger tabletop models.

 Doctors recommend nebulizers to treat: